How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 2. Restructure fees: tiered AUM percentages or flat retainers matching asset levels.

-3. Educate clients: show cost comparisons between fee-only and commission models.
+3. Educate clients: illustrate cost comparisons between fee-only and commission models.

 5. Adopt CRM platforms with get messaging (e.g., Financial Planning Cloud).